Researching your family

 Go to Search the collection and then to RecordSearch.
 Start by doing a quick surname search using the NameSearch tab.

 NameSearch lets you search the collection more effectively for records relating to individual people.
 It's easy to use – simply enter a family name, select the category of records and then select 'search'.

 Census records of 2001 and 2006

-In the national censuses of 2001 and 2006, millions of Australians opted to have their personal census information kept as part of the Census Time Capsule.
+In the 2001 and 2006 national censuses, millions of Australians opted to have their personal census information kept as part of the census time capsule.
 Family historians were instrumental in arguing for this valuable information to be kept for future generations.

 The time capsule is being kept secure by the National Archives and is closed for a period of 99 years.
 It will be released to the public in 2100 and 2105.